A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Example: Acoustic bursts in a round supersonic jet

 The time evolution of the pressure component of the optimal initial condition $\vb{q}(0)$ is reported in figure~\ref{fig:optMode_tilePlot}.
 The gain associated with this optimal structure, as defined in equation~(\ref{eqn:opt_growth}), is $G(\tau)=231$.
 The waves in the end region of the potential core are described in detail by~\cite{tam1989three} and~\cite{TowneEtAl_2017_JFM}, and are not relevant for this study.
 The time offset $t'_0 = 40$ aligns the evolution of the optimal structure with that of the leading conditional space-time POD mode depicted in figure~\ref{fig:ST-POD_tilePlot}, and is introduced without loss of generality as we are interested in the evolution relative to the occurrence of an event at the probe location.
 A remarkable correspondence between the optimal structure and the dominant space-time POD mode is observed.
-This correspondence strongly suggests that nonmodal, transient growth plays a critical role in the generation of the average acoustic burst event as educed empirically using the conditional space-time POD formalism.
+This correspondence strongly suggests that nonmodal, transient growth plays a critical role in the generation of the average acoustic burst event. {The close correspondence at early times in particular, suggests that the precursor takes the form of the optimal initial condition, which in turn corresponds to the adjoint solution $\vb{q}^\dagger(0)=\vb{q}(0)$.
+This suggests that an acoustic burst is triggered whenever turbulent fluctuations randomly align with the theoretical optimal initial condition, i.e.~if their projection onto the adjoint is large.
+In this scenario, the associated gain is then more appropriately interpreted as a sensitivity of output-perturbations with appreciable amplitudes to small-amplitude initial disturbances.}